vertis/vertis-io/_posts/2012-01-15-renaming-a-rails3-app.md

 Update:

 While it's nice to have a one liner that will accomplish the renaming.
-The above one liner has corrupted the .git/index
+I've seen the above one liner corrupt the .git/index

 I've written a simple ruby script that is more limited in how it selects the files: